Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 A. Disc body: C/SiC core

 The structure.
-A fiber-reinforced ceramic matrix designed to stay stable as temperature rises.
+A fiber-reinforced ceramic matrix built to stay stable as temperature climbs.

 Many manufacturers describe carbon-ceramic discs as roughly 50% lighter than comparable cast iron discs, depending on the application.